MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 - intermediate, containing, contained in
 - sequence, function, domain is N
 - don't need limit the sequence as real number, it can be anything

+# 13

+2023/07/27

+0000<->1500

+- cluster point needs more focus, because it doesn't belong to the set but it is close to the set